barryclark/jekyll-now/pages/study/zen/gateless-case2-full.md

 > Huang-po stepped forward and said, "As you say, the old man missed the turning word and was reborn as a fox five hundred times.
 What if he had given __the right answer__ each time he was asked a question -- what would have happened then?"
 > Paichang said, "Just step here closer, and I'll tell you."
 Huang-po went up to Paichang and __slapped him in the face__.

-Now, it would be too easy to just claim victory fo the view of sudden enlightenment.
-I read that passage as indicative that if you do that, you will be slapped in the face (by reality, probably).
+Now, it would be too easy to just claim victory for one side, to say the view of sudden enlightenment is superior.
+I read the passage above as indicative that, if you do that, you will be slapped in the face, not just by Huang-po, but also by reality.

-The irony here is that old man **had to wait** for such a long time, go through so many lives, to ultimately be suddenly enlightened after meeting Hyakujo.
+There is some irony here though.
+The old man was suddenly enlightened after discussing with Hyakugo, but he **had to wait** for such a long time, go through so many lives.
 Who knows how many lives he would have lived if he had now met Hyakujo.
 Who knows if he could have become enlightened another way.
+Ultimately, this sounds very much like a gradual path to enlightenment.

 Going back to Huang-po's question, "What if...", there's also a lot of irony, almost cynicism.
 Let's go through it.

 "**What if he had given the right answer**" - This seems to imply there **is** a right answer, but Huang-po doesn't believe there is one, he's calling out Hyakujo because his story implied there is one.
 Huang-po's slap suggests that none of those answers are actually right.
 What to make of this?

 "What if he had given **the right answer each time he was asked** a question" - To me, there's two funny aspects about this.
 First, it means you would have to give the right answer the very first time you're being asked.
 Seriously, could anyone really do that?
 We're talking about such a fundamental question, if you were asked this question before you understand the true nature of enlightenment, you could very well give the wrong answer.
-Would you then be reborn as a fox for?
+Would you then be reborn as a fox?
 That doesn't sound very reasonable (or fair).
-Dogen pointed this out, we'll get back to it later: "Senior monks who have made mistakes over the past two or three hundred years would certainly have become innumerable foxes" (in _Daishugyo_).
+Dogen pointed this out in _Daishugyo_: _"Senior monks who have made mistakes over the past two or three hundred years would certainly have become innumerable foxes"_.
 True understanding of enlightenment is not just something you can deliver like that on your first try, it is something you will realize with time and practice.
-This points to a contradiction, because _sudden_ enlightenment would then be _gradual_.
+This points to a contradiction, because _sudden_ enlightenment would then require _gradual_ practice.

 Now let's say you _did_ answer properly at some point.
 Well, you'll still have to answer this question right every single time you're being asked, for the rest of your life, or else you'll be thrown in a long chain of rebirths as a fox.
 What's the point of being suddenly enlightened if you're still stuck with the possibility of being thrown in hell at every single corner, if you're still stuck within a reality that very much sounds aligned with the view of gradual enlightenment.

-"**Huang-po went up to Paichang and slapped him in the face**" - If previously it sounded like the reward for the old man's answer was to be thrown in rebirths, here it sounds like the reward for Hyakujo's answer is to be slapped in the face.
+"**Huang-po went up to Paichang and slapped him in the face**" - If previously it sounded like the reward for the old man's original answer was to be thrown in rebirths, here it sounds like the reward for Hyakujo's answer is to be slapped in the face.
 Is Sudden enlightenment, as a view, not "more true" than gradual?.
-The (_a thousand mistakes, ten thousand mistakes_?).
+The (Could it be the meaning of Wumen's verses _"a thousand mistakes, ten thousand mistakes"_?).
 Between us, if I can pragmatic for a second, I'd rather get slapped in the face than be reborn five hundred times as a fox.
-So, could sudden enlightenment be "less wrong" than gradual enlightenment?
+So, could we just say sudden enlightenment is "less wrong" than gradual enlightenment?

 ### What if we could hold both together?